ComputeIO/cad/pcb_calculator/fusing_current_help.md

 - The equation assumes no heat dissipation at all.

-- The equation does not predict when a track got molten, but predicts the onset of melting.
+- The equation predicts the initial onset of melting

-- The track might never melt.